 After a nice Thanksgiving in South Bend, I drove home Friday evening.
-I always start my trip on US 31, but I like to exit at Rochester and follow the old Dixie Highway back to Indianapolis.
-The Dixie follows State Road 25 to Logansport and exits on old State Road 29, which is then a straight shot to Indy.
+I always start my trip on US 31, but I like to exit at Rochester and follow the old Dixie Highway and Michigan Road back to Indianapolis.
+The old road follows State Road 25 to Logansport and exits on old State Road 29, which is then a straight shot to Indy.
 This night I decided to try something new and stay on US 31 past Rochester to US 24, and then take US 24 to Logansport where I’d join the Dixie.

 US 24 has been heavily rerouted through Indiana over the years.
 The new road is a four-lane slab, but the old two-lane road always winds along nearby.
 I meant to follow the slab to Logansport, but in the dark and drizzle I made a wrong turn and found myself on old US 24.
 I was ahead of schedule so I decided to go along for the ride.
 The sixteen miles zipped pleasantly by.